Top 10 Mott The Hoople Songs

 # 1 – All The Young Dudes

-In 1972, David Bowie offered Mott The Hoople a song that he had composed called “Suffragette City.”
+In 1972, David Bowie offered Mott the Hoople a song that he had composed called “Suffragette City.”
 The band insanely turned David Bowie down.
-David Bowie really like the band and then offered them another song he wrote called “All The Young Dudes.”
-If the band had turned him down again, I would not be writing this article and you probably would have never heard of Mott The Hoople.
-The Mott The Hoople version of “All The Young Dudes” became a huge hit in the United Kingdom, reaching the number three spot on the U.K. music charts.
+David Bowie really liked the band and then offered them another song he wrote called “All The Young Dudes.”
+If the band had turned him down again, I would not be writing this article, and you probably would have never heard of Mott the Hoople.
+The Mott the Hoople version of “All the Young Dudes” became a massive hit in the United Kingdom, reaching the number three spot on the U.K. music charts.
 It also became a top 40 hit in the United States.
-Over time it became one of the highlights of 1970’s rock and roll.
-It’s easily the band’s greatest achievement.
+Over time, it became one of the highlights of 1970s rock and roll.
+It’s easily the band’s most outstanding achievement.

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either supplied by the artists, public domain Creative Commons photos, or licensed officially from Shutterstock under license with ClassicRockHistory.com.